asadmujtaba/3DMMFN/README.md

 ## Acknowledgement

-This repo is based on [SimpleNet](https://github.com/DonaldRR/SimpleNet) and M3DM(https://github.com/nomewang/M3DM), and we thank them for their great work.
+This repo is based on [SimpleNet](https://github.com/DonaldRR/SimpleNet) and ShapeGuided (https://github.com/jayliu0313/Shape-Guided), and we thank them for their great work.